This post contains some affiliate links from brands we trust that help us grow Clever Girl Finance! Please see our disclosures for more information.

 Key IRS points on financial record keeping

-The IRS specifically mentions two points, for both businesses and individual.
+The IRS specifically mentions two points, for both businesses and individuals.
 Hopefully, you don't have a requirement to do them:

 - Keep records for 6 years if you do not report income that you should report, and this unreported income is more than 25% of the gross income shown on your return.